Personality TheoriesPrimary students aged 7-9 in navy blazers role-playing personality traits in an interactive class activity

 The dimensions of psychoticism highlight the traits associated with it.
 Lack of empathy is considered a defining characteristic, as individuals with high psychoticism tend to disregard and neglect the emotions and needs of others.

 It is worth noting that psychoticism has been found to have a connection with testosterone, a hormone predominantly present in men.
-Several studies have established a positive correlation between higher testosterone levels and increased levels of psychoticism, particularly related to aggressive and anti-social behaviors.
-However, it is crucial to understand that while psychoticism may be influenced by testosterone levels, it should not be mistaken as a direct indicator of mental illness or psychopathy.
+Several studies have established a positive correlation between higher testosterone levels and increased levels of psychoticism, particularly related to aggressive and anti-social behaviours.
+However, understand that while psychoticism may be influenced by testosterone levels, it should not be mistaken as a direct indicator of mental illness or psychopathy.

 Below is a table that compares and contrasts various approaches to personality theories, highlighting their evolution over time.